 Depending on when Term 2 begins at different CEMS institutions, RGL Seminars can take place between January and April.
-As the RGL Seminar is a mandatory element of the programme that can under no circumstances be postponed, it is the student's responsibility to make sure that they will be able to attend a RGL Seminar in Term 2.
-The RGL Seminar accounts for 1 ECTS credit.
-Students don't receive a grade but the RGL seminar can be failed if the learning objectives or full attendance requirements are not met.
+As the RGL Seminar is a mandatory element of the programme that can under no circumstances be postponed, class attendance is mandatory.
+It is the student's responsibility to make sure that they will be able to attend a RGL Seminar in Term 2.
+The RGL Seminar accounts for 1 ECTS

+The Responsible Global Leadership Seminar credit.
+Students don't receive a grade but the RGL (RGL) is a two-day course and takes place at the beginning of Term 2.
+The RGL Seminar brings full attendance requirements are not met.

-Contrary to the Block Seminar, no specific re-allocation of places is foreseen for the RGL seminars.
+Contrary to the Block Seminar, no specific reallocation of places is foreseen for the RGL seminars.
 Taking the RGL seminar at a different school may in exceptional cases be allowed, but the student must obtain permission from the involved schools well in advance.